bbrownekianda/docs/fields/input/textbox.md

 3. Choose from the edit options:

-   - **Title** - of the field, for example Employee Name
+   1. **Title** - of the field, for example Employee Name

-   - **Name** - this is a unique name for the field
+   2. **Name** - this is a unique name for the field

-   - **Help text** - information to help the form user
+   3. **Help text** - information to help the form user

-   - **Mode** - options are a) Single line of text b) Multiple lines of text c) Rich text
+   4. **Mode** - options are a) Single line of text b) Multiple lines of text c) Rich text

-      All three modes include options number 5) to 8) below as well as other options as follows.
+      All three modes include options numbered 5) to 8) below as well as other options as follows.

-      ​	If you choose a) Single line of text then the following options are visible:
+      If you choose a) Single line of text then the following additional options are visible:

       ​		**Control type** - options are a) Text b) Password